kevinli-webbertech/kevinli-webbertech.github.io/blog/md/ref/mysql/MySQL.md

 # Login to MySQL

+## Log in to MySQL server

 - Normal login to root of MySQL

 `mysql -u root -p`

 Then, enter your root password

+## Reset root password in Ubuntu

 ***Note:*** If you forget the password for the MySQL root user, you can reset it using the following steps:

-1. Stop the MySQL server: if the MySQL server is running, stop it using one of the following methods:
+1. Stop the MySQL Server

-`sudo service mysql stop` : For systems using systemd

-or

-`sudo /user/local/mysql/support-files/mysql.server stop` : For systems using init.d
+`sudo /etc/init.d/mysql stop`

-2. Start MySQL in Safe Mode: Start MySQL in safe mode with priviledge bypass.
-This allows you to connect to the MySQL server without password.
+(In some cases, if /var/run/mysqld doesn't exist, you have to create it at first:

+    `sudo mkdir -v /var/run/mysqld && sudo chown mysql /var/run/mysqld`

+2. Start the mysqld configuration:

-`sudo mysqlId_safe --skip-grant-tables &`
+`sudo mysqld --skip-grant-tables &`

-3. Connect to MySQL: Open a new terminal window and connect to MySQL without providing a password:
+3. Login to MySQL as root:

 `mysql -u root`

 4. Update Root Password: Once connected to MySQL, use the following SQL query to update the root password.

+`FLUSH PRIVILEGES;`
 `ALTER USER 'root'@'localhost' IDENTIFIED BY 'new_password'; `

-***Note:*** Replace new_password with your own password.

-5. Flush Privileges: After updating the password, flush the privileges to ensure that the changes take effect.

 `FLUSH PRIVILEGES;`

-6. Exit MySQL
+5. Exit MySQL

 `exit;`